NickChilders/bibleVerse/README.md

 GetBibleVerse

-Program that I wrote that reads in the Bible via .txt file and outputs the requested verse.
+Python program that I wrote that reads in the Bible via .txt file and outputs the requested verse.